Experienced Administrators: Leading Through Change

 - Insight on how to ensure engagement and buy-in of change initiatives

-- Ability to recognize distinctions between strategy, structure, organizational culture, institutional beliefs as it relates to change
+- The ability to recognize distinctions between strategy, structure, organizational culture, and institutional beliefs as they relate to change

 - Support through a small group project designed to give insight to catalyzing meaningful change/growth within a school